abbott567/blog/src/posts/what-is-it-like-to-use-a-screen-reader-on-an-inaccessible-website/content.md

 ---
 title: What is it like to use a screen reader on an inaccessible website?
-permalink: '/blog/{{title|slugify}}/'
+date: 2018-03-15
+dateModified: 2018-03-15
+tags:
+  - accessibility
 meta:
   description: >-
     Behind the scenes, understanding how screen readers work.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/images'
+  meta:
     image:
+      name: 'share-image-1'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
       alt: Craig Abbott talking at a conference.
-date: 2018-03-15
-dateModified: 2018-03-15
-tags:
-  - accessibility
-excerpt:
+  excerpt: |
     Screen readers are amazing things.
 But they can be difficult learn and use.

     When we see with our eyes, we see in 3 dimensions.
 We can look up, down, left and right, and we can look a things close to us or in the distance.

     Almost all websites are 2 dimensional.
 You can position content top to bottom and left to right.

     A screen reader really can only view a website in 1 dimension.
 It's features are linear.
 It removes all of the visual positioning, lines all of the content up, then it navigates through it from start to finish.
 ---

 # {{title}}